jiminhsieh/note-of-how-to-learn-faster-and-better/README.md

 3. craft learning activities as a new form of "work break"

 ## Learning Is a Learned Behavior: Here's How to Get Better at It
-People who closely track their thinking will outscore others who have sky-high IQ levels whtne it comes to learning something new.
+People who closely track their thinking will outscore others who have sky-high IQ levels when it comes to learning something new.

 * Organize your goals
 	* Effective learning often boils down to project management.